Let everything that has breath praise the Lord

 8:00 am, Holy Eucharist Rite II

-An intimate service without music, this service follows closely contemporary Holy Eucharist, Rite II of the Book of Common Prayer.
-Although there is no music, all other elements of the traditional Eucharist is present, including all Scripture readings, a sermon, Prayers of the People, and Holy Communion.
-When all persons are able to use the steps, the congregation often gathers around the altar for Holy Communion, as a sign that all persons are ministers at the Altar of the Lord.
+The quiet service is held at 8:00 AM in the side chapel of the main sanctuary.
+A simple, intimate service without music, the Quiet Service follows of the Book of Common Prayer.
+Although there is no music, all other elements of the traditional Eucharist are present, including readings from scripture, a sermon reflecting on the scripture, Prayers of the People, and the sharing of Holy Communion.
+During the consecration and sharing of Communion, we often gather around the altar for Holy Communion, as a sign that all person are ministers at the altar of the Lord.

 9:30 am, Family Worship Service with Communion

-This service is a child-friendly brief, forty-minute service welcome to all persons but tailored especially for families with children.
-The service is designed to give children the opportunity to learn about God and his Word through participatory worship, music, drama, and stories, presented in a creative and non-threatening environment.
-Children participate by playing rhythm instruments, ringing the gong and lighting the candle to begin and end the service, and often by gathering around the low altar to be co-ministers with the priest at the Table of the Lord.
-Others, both children and adults, read the lesson, psalm, and Prayers of the People.
-Sally Englebert, Family and Children’s Ministries coordinator, leads the singing of contemporary praise music as well as some traditional hymns, with guitar, sometimes accompanied by other instruments.
+Calvary’s family service is held in Hannaford Hall at 9:30 AM, which is just to the right of the Choir Room and the main entrance.
+The 9:30 Service is welcome to all but is tailored to especially for family with children.
+The 9:30 Service is designed to give children the chance for children to learn about God by participating and leading the service in a creative and non-threatening environment.
+Children participate by ringing the gong and lighting the gong to start and end the service, and by gathering around the low altar to be co-ministers with the priest at the Table of the Lord.
+Both Children and adults read the lesson, Pslam, and Prayers of the People.

 10:30 am, Holy Eucharist Rite II with Music